oulib-data-projects/OULib-instructor-training/_episodes/02-practice-learning.md

 We will now get started with a discussion of how learning works.
-We will begin with some key concepts from educational research and identify how these principles are put into practice in Carpentries workshops.
+We will begin with some key concepts from educational research and identify how these principles are put into practice in coding workshops.

 ## The Carpentries Pedagogical Model